jflamy/owlcms4/docs/FlagsPictures.md

 Warning:  This feature is new and may evolve.
 It has been implemented in the simplest way to validate its usefulness.
-Some features require running locally and not in the cloud.
+As it stands, the picture feature requires running locally and not in the cloud.

 ### Including a Flag